TrellixVulnTeam/swahilipython_SCMU/Doc/library/abc.rst

       Unlike Java abstract methods, these abstract
       methods may have an implementation.
-This implementation can be called via the :func:`super` mechanism from the class that overrides it.
+This implementation can be called via the :func:`super` mechanism kutoka the kundi that overrides it.
 This could be useful as an end-point for a super-call in a framework that uses cooperative multiple-inheritance.